SraddhaPeddagangireddygari/002743943_Assignmnt-1/README.md

 # 002743943_Sraddha-Pedda-Gangireddy-Gari_Assignment-1
 The tags used in creating the ice cream shop website "The Creamery" are as follows

-<title>---The tag us used to define the title of the website
+<title>-The tag us used to define the title of the website
 <html>----The root of the website
 <head>----The tag contains information such as hyperlink to the css document and the favicon hyperlink
 <link>----Used to relate an external source to the website.
 Favicon and the css styling links are given